ayasalem123/IOT-Project/README.md

-##IoT Lighting Monitoring with Blockchain Proof
+# IoT Lighting Monitoring with Blockchain Proof

- Project Overview
+## 📌 Project Overview
 This project implements an IoT-based monitoring system for coworking space lighting, combining sensor data collection, local data storage, and blockchain anchoring to guarantee data integrity and traceability.

-Sensor data (presence and luminosity) are transmitted through the network, stored locally, and a cryptographic proof of each message is recorded on a blockchain network to prevent data tampering.

-The system demonstrates how blockchain can enhance trust and auditability in IoT infrastructures.

- Objectives

-Monitor lighting conditions in shared spaces.

-Collect and store sensor data reliably.

-Guarantee data integrity using blockchain proofs.

-Detect any modification or tampering of stored data.

-Provide traceability of IoT messages.

- Architecture

-System components:

-IoT sensors send data.

-Data flows through Node-RED / MQTT.

-Backend API receives and stores data in SQLite.

-A hash of each message is anchored on blockchain.

-Verification endpoint checks data integrity.

-⚙️ Technologies Used

-Node.js + Express API

-SQLite database

-Ethers.js

-Ganache (local Ethereum blockchain)

-MQTT / Node-RED (IoT message handling)

-SHA-256 / Keccak hashing

- Security Concept

-Instead of storing data directly on blockchain, the system stores:

-data locally in database

-only a hash proof on blockchain

-Any modification of stored data results in hash mismatch, proving tampering.

- API Endpoints
-Store proof
-POST /proof

-Stores sensor data and anchors hash on blockchain.

-Read stored record
-GET /record/:id

-Returns stored data.

-Verify integrity
-POST /verify/:id

-Checks database data against blockchain proof.

-🧪 Demonstration Scenario

-Sensor sends data.

-Data stored in DB.

-Hash anchored on blockchain.

-Modify DB manually.

-Verification detects mismatch.

-This demonstrates blockchain immutability.

- Educational Context

-This project was developed as part of an academic IoT project to explore:

-IoT system architecture

-data integrity

-blockchain integration

-distributed trust mechanisms
+Sensor data such as presence detection and luminosity levels are transmitted through the network, stored locally, and a cryptographic proof of each message is recorded on a blockchain network to prevent data tampering.

+The system demonstrates how blockchain technology can enhance trust, transparency, and auditability in IoT infrastructures.

+---

+## 🎯 Objectives
+- Monitor lighting conditions in shared workspaces
+- Collect and store IoT sensor data reliably
+- Guarantee data integrity using blockchain proofs
+- Detect tampering or modification attempts
+- Provide full traceability of IoT messages

+---

+## 🏗 System Architecture
+The system is composed of:

+1. IoT sensors collecting luminosity and presence data
+2. MQTT / Node-RED pipeline for message transmission
+3. Node.js backend API for data processing
+4. SQLite database for local storage
+5. Blockchain anchoring of message hashes
+6. Verification API to validate integrity

+Only cryptographic proofs are stored on-chain, while full data remain in local storage.

+---

+## ⚙️ Technologies Used
+- Node.js
+- Express.js API
+- SQLite database
+- Ethers.js
+- Ganache local Ethereum blockchain
+- MQTT protocol
+- Node-RED
+- SHA-256 / Keccak hashing

+---

+## 🔐 Security Concept
+Instead of storing full IoT data on blockchain, the system stores only a cryptographic hash proof.

+If stored data are modified later, verification fails because the recalculated hash no longer matches the blockchain record.

+This guarantees data immutability and traceability while keeping blockchain usage lightweight.

+---

+## 🚀 API Endpoints

+### Store Data Proof
+`POST /proof`

+Stores IoT data in database and anchors its hash on blockchain.

+---

+### Retrieve Stored Record
+`GET /record/:id`

+Returns stored IoT record.

+---

+### Verify Data Integrity
+`POST /verify/:id`

+Compares stored data hash with blockchain proof.

+---

+## 🧪 Demonstration Scenario
+1. IoT sensor sends data.
+2. Data are stored locally.
+3. Hash proof is anchored on blockchain.
+4. Database record is manually modified.
+5. Verification endpoint detects mismatch.

+This demonstrates blockchain immutability and data protection.

+---

+## 📚 Academic Context
+This project was developed within an academic IoT engineering project exploring:

+- IoT architecture
+- secure data transmission
+- blockchain integration
+- data traceability mechanisms

+---

+## 👤 Author
+Seif — IoT & AI Engineering Student